dlfolkerts/mtc-infra-dev/README.md

-# mtc-infra-dev
+# This is a dev terraform repository is for infra developers.
-terraform Code for MTCThis is a test repository created by Terraform
+The infra was last modified by dirk folkerts